Geography Subject Leader: Sam Pye

 The National Curriculum for Geography aims to ensure that all pupils:

 As a school, we have designed our curriculum to meet the needs of the National Curriculum and to inspire our children’s learning.
 We have recently re-constructed our planning and chosen more suitable topics that link with other subject areas.
 We have chosen a range of topics that will fascinate the children whilst also having an equal focus on both the physical and human aspects of the subject.
 We aim to deepen their understanding of the world and see the progression of geographical skills as they move through the year groups.
 We work closely with the Infant School to ensure our Geography curriculum is best suited to the learning that the children will have experienced before arriving at our school.
-The current area of study for each year group can be seen via the attachment below:
+The current intent, implementations of the subject can be found below: